Bouncing Off the Satellites

-Bouncing off the Satellites is the fourth studio album by American new wave band the B-52's, released on September 8, 1986 by Warner Bros.
-Records.
+Bouncing off the Satellites is the fourth studio album by American new wave band the B-52's, released on September 8, 1986, by Warner Bros.
+(US) and Island Records (Europe, Japan).
 It was recorded in July 1985 and was produced by Tony Mansfield.
 Founding member and guitarist Ricky Wilson died of AIDS after most of the work on the album was completed, but a year prior to its release.
-The B-52's had gone on hiatus by the time Bouncing Off the Satellites was released, and it took three years for the band to recover from Wilson's death and release their next album, Cosmic Thing.
+The band had gone on hiatus by the time Bouncing Off the Satellites was released, and it took three years for the band to recover from Wilson's death and release their next studio album, Cosmic Thing.

 Recording

 Bouncing off the Satellites was recorded in July 1985.

 According to Kate Pierson, "Wig" was written and recorded after the band's label, Warner Bros., asked them to write a hit song for the album.
 The band had the title in mind for years and devised the song via a jam session.

 A backwards message was deliberately inserted into the song "Detour Thru Your Mind": in the last 30 seconds of the track, Fred Schneider says, "I buried my parakeet in the backyard.
 Oh no, you're playing the record backwards.
 Watch out, you might ruin your needle."